Progressive Conservative Party of New Brunswick leadership elections: 1925 leadership convention

-John Babington Macaulay Baxter acclaimed
+On May 27, 1925, John Babington Macaulay Baxter accepted an offer to lead the party in Saint John.

 Developments 1925-1937

 Baxter resigned as premier on appointment to the bench in 1931 and was succeeded as premier by Charles Richards on May 18 of that year.
 Richards was in turn appointed to the bench in 1933 and was succeeded as premier by Leonard Tilley on June 2 of that year.
 Following Tilley's personal defeat in the 1935 general election which also saw the Conservatives swept from power he resigned and Frederick C. Squires was chosen House leader on September 10.